 Although a harmonised marital status variable has not yet been created, you can use the variables bw_mastat and w_mastat_dv, which both contain the categories you are interested in, to create your own.
 You will then be able to calculate changes in this new variable between waves.

-#3 Updated by Lydia Palumbo 11 months ago
+#3 Updated by Lydia Palumbo about 1 year ago

 Thank you for your answer.

 So, this means that, in both the surveys, I am allowed to know only the changes between t and t+1 and I cannot know the presence of different marital statuses throughout the year (for example, single in t --> cohabiter in t+0.5 --> married in t+1).
 I can only access this information through UKHLS for what concerns cohabitation spells (b_lmcbm1,...).

 #4 Updated by Stephanie Auty about 1 year ago